calebnance/expo-netflix/README.md

-# Expo Netflix
+# Netflix Clone with Expo

-quick prototype of netflix's native app

 ---